apache/apisix/docs/en/latest/plugins/consumer-restriction.md

 ### Restricting by `service_id`

-To restrict a Consumer from accessing a Service, you also need to use an Authentication Plugin.
-The example below uses the [key-auth](./key-auth.md) Plugin.
+To restrict a Consumer from accessing a Service, you also need to use an Authentication Plugin The example below uses the [key-auth](./key-auth.md) Plugin.

 First, you can create two services: